ishinzhang/azure-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ### Set and check flow output

-When the flow is complicated, instead of checking outputs on each node, you can set flow output and check outputs of multiple nodes in one place.
+Instead of checking outputs on each node, you can set flow output and check outputs of multiple nodes in one place.
 Moreover, flow output helps:

 - Check bulk test results in one single table
 - Define evaluation interface mapping